Rihab-Atwi/Yelp_Restaurant_Analysis/README.md

 3. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.
 4. Machine Learning: Sentiment Analysis - Topic Modeling.

-<br><br>
-Yelp Restaurant Analysis is built using the following technologies:
-1. **SQL:** Used to create schema tables.
-2. **Python:** Used to code data extraction and cleaning processes and ETL steps (Prehook, Hook, Posthook) using Python modules and libraries like pandas, requests, numpy, psycopg2, enum, etc.
-3. **VaderSentiment:** is a Python library for sentiment analysis of text data, ideal for analyzing reviews in your project, providing sentiment categorization and intensity scores.
-4. **PowerBI:** Used to create an interactive report through visuals and DAX.

 ## Machine Learning (ML) component
 In my Yelp restaurant analysis project, I collected and preprocessed Yelp restaurant reviews.
 For topic modeling, I used Latent Dirichlet Allocation (LDA) without training a custom model.
 Sentiment analysis was done using the VADER tool from NLTK without model training.

 I evaluated these pre-trained models based on their performance in uncovering topics and assessing sentiment in the reviews.

+<br><br>
+Tools:
+- **SQL:** Used to create schema tables.
+- **Python:** Used to code data extraction and cleaning processes and ETL steps (Prehook, Hook, Posthook) using Python modules and libraries like pandas, requests, numpy, psycopg2, enum, etc.
+- **VaderSentiment:** is a Python library for sentiment analysis of text data, ideal for analyzing reviews in your project, providing sentiment categorization and intensity scores.
+- **PowerBI:** Used to create an interactive report through visuals and DAX.

 <br>